Hyundai courts brand prestige with Hermes model makeover

 In addition to courting established luxury labels, Hyundai's rebranding initiative, led by heir apparent and Vice Chairman Chung Eui-sun, includes a plan to double advertising in Europe to an estimated 630 million euros ($821 million) and a revamp of its showroom in Gangnam, the affluent Seoul neighbourhood.

 The tie-up with Prada "significantly" helped to raise Hyundai's brand image, Cho said.
-Analysts are more sceptical.
+Analysts are more skeptical.

 "You cannot offer upmarket prestige with a downmarket brand no matter how fancy you make it," Trout said.